 seekTo(ms)

-When invoked, this method will cause the player to seek to the value indicated as parameter.
-Parameter value is a
+This method will cause the player to seek to the value indicated as input parameter.
+Input parameter is a

 Number